QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 connectivity: {
   connections: {
     connection: {
-      type: "[the type of conncetion: route / connector]",
-      source: "[the name of the source resource]",
-      target: "[the name of the target resource]",
-      state: "[the state of the connection: connected / disconnected]",
-      network: "the name of the network (as defined in the networks node below)" }
+      "type": "[the type of conncetion: route / connector]", "source": "[the name of the source resource]", "target": "[the name of the target resource]", "state": "[the state of the connection: connected / disconnected]", "network": "the name of the network (as defined in the networks node below)" }
   }
   networks: {
     network: {
-      type: "the type of network - service model: vlan auto, vlan manual",
-      attributes: "attributes of the networking service: allocation range, qnq", }
+      "type": "the type of network - service model: vlan auto, vlan manual", "attributes": "attributes of the networking service: allocation range, qnq", }
   }
 }